Alejogb1/job-board/blog-data/pulp-optimization-linear-programming-usage.md

 In this code you see how we formulate the problem using `pulp` the `LpProblem` is where we define it as a maximization problem we create `LpVariable` for our variables and assign our objective function and the constraints we then run the solver and its a black box and tada you get an answer thats awesome right

-Now you might be thinking okay thats a pretty basic example whats it like when things get complex it’s gonna be like a whole can of worms opened but trust me with pulp it is fairly okay
+Now you might be thinking  thats a pretty basic example whats it like when things get complex it’s gonna be like a whole can of worms opened but trust me with pulp it is fairly

 Let's crank up the complexity a notch what if we have multiple resources say materials X Y and Z and we also have several different products and what if some resources can be used in multiple production lines and we also wanna take care of transport cost that adds to the equation now the model can grow exponentially with variables and constraints and sometimes you just stare at the problem and question your life choices but here it is still ok with pulp